 - Amazon’s Grip on the Market - Amazon sells many of the same products and brands.
 Competing with Amazon isn’t an ideal situation for any seller.

-- Wholesale Account Access & Licensing - As mentioned, finding wholesale accounts to work with you can be challenging.
+- Wholesale Account Access & Licensing - As mentioned, finding wholesale accounts to work with can be challenging.
 In regular times, building face-to-face relationships with manufacturers and distributors could be managed through trade shows.
 However, in light of the global pandemic, more challenges for new wholesale sellers can arise without existing relationships in place.
 Licensing is also required in individual states, and obtaining such licenses can be challenging.

 - Inventory Quantities - Starting in wholesale may require large quantities of inventory to secure a wholesale contract.
 This may not be possible for certain people with lower capital investment.